-The recording will be available to watch here from 12:00 on Tuesday 19 October.
+This pre-recorded event will be available to watch for free from 12:00 on Tuesday 19 October on our YouTube channel.

 Leslie Kern’s Feminist City: Claiming Spaces in the Man-made World and Katrine Marçal’s Mother of Invention: How Good Ideas Get Ignored In An Economy Built for Men are available from Waterstones, our bookselling partners.

 Jos Boys is Senior Lecturer in Environments for Learning in the Bartlett School of Sustainable Construction, University College London.
 She was a founder member of Matrix feminist architecture and research collective in the 1980s and one of the authors of Making Space: Women and the Man-made Environment.
 Since that time she has worked as a journalist, researcher, consultant, educator and photographer, and has published several books.
 She is the co-founder and director of The Dis/Ordinary Architecture Project, bringing disabled artists into architectural education and practice to critically and creatively re-think access and inclusion.

 Leslie Kern is an associate professor of geography and environment and director of women’s and gender studies at Mount Allison University.
 She is the author of Sex and the Revitalized City: Gender, Condominium Development and Urban Citizenship, Feminist City: Claiming Space in a Man-made World and Gentrification is Inevitable and Other Lies.